 - Before we update the title layer, let me show you how to update the Gradient Map colors.
 The first thing we need to do is get the color chips set to two coordinating colors.
 To do that, click on the Foreground Color Chip to open the Color Picker. - On the document, sample a dark or more saturated color from your project.
 I'm going to sample this orange color from the corner paint element. - Click OK to close the Color Picker. - Click on the Background Color Chip to open the Color Picker. - On the document, sample a lighter or less saturated color from your project.
-I'm going to sample this pink color on my niece's face mask. - Click OK to close the Color Picker. - In the Layers panel, double click on the thumbnail of the Gradient Map layer to open the Gradient Map settings dialog box. - Click on the Gradient Map dropdown arrow and choose the Foreground to Background Gradient Map from the Basics folder. - In the Layers panel, double click on the thumbnail of the Page Title type layer to activate and select the type. - If you want to change the font, in the Tool Options, click to open the Font Picker and choose a different bold font. - Type in a word or phrase.
+I'm going to sample this pink color on my niece's face mask. - Click OK to close the Color Picker. - In the Layers panel, double click on the thumbnail of the Gradient Map layer to open the Gradient Map settings. - Click on the Gradient Map dropdown arrow and choose the Foreground to Background Gradient Map. - Close the Gradient Map dialog box. - In the Layers panel, double click on the thumbnail of the Page Title type layer to activate and select the type. - If you want to change the font, in the Tool Options, open the Font Picker and choose a different bold font. - Type in a word or phrase.
 I want to use two words for my title, but I also want them to be placed individually, so I'm going to do one word at a time.
-The first word I'll type is Paint. - Click the checkmark to commit. - My word is a bit bigger than I want now that I have the balloon elements in place, so I need to make it smaller.
-To do that, click and drag on a corner handle and make the word fit the space above the left photo. - Click the checkmark to commit. - If needed, use the Arrow keys to nudge the title layer into place. - In the Layers panel, hold down the Shift key and click on the Gradient Map layer that is above the Tie-Dye paint layer to select all three layers of the title.
+The first word I'll type is Paint. - Click the checkmark to commit. - In the Layers panel, hold down the Shift key and click on the Gradient Map layer that is clipped to the Tie-Dye layer to select all three of the title layers. - On the document, click and drag the title into place. - If needed, click and drag from a corner handle to make the word smaller. - Click the checkmark to commit. - If needed, use the Arrow keys to nudge the title layer into place. - With all three title layers still selected, Press Ctrl G (Mac: Cmd G) to group the title layers.

-- Press Ctrl G (Mac: Cmd G) to group the title layers. - Press Ctrl J (Mac: Cmd J) to duplicate the title group. - With the Move tool still active, on the document, click and drag the duplicated title layer so that it sits above the right photo. - In the Layers panel, toggle open the duplicated title group. - Double click on the thumbnail of the type layer to activate and select the type. - Type a new word or phrase.
+- Press Ctrl J (Mac: Cmd J) to duplicate the title group. - With the Move tool still active, on the document, click and drag the duplicated title layer so that it sits above the right photo. - In the Layers panel, toggle open the duplicated title group. - Double click on the thumbnail of the type layer to activate and select the type. - Type a new word or phrase.
 I'm typing Party. - Click the checkmark to commit. - Use the Arrow Keys to nudge the title layer into place.